peemin/CSCI-5828-Git-and-Github/Git.md

 To understand Git, one must have a basic understanding of version control.
 The Git website describes version control as the following
 > Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

+###Example
-For example, suppose you create a file called `HelloWorld.py` with some initial content, as shown below.
+Suppose you create a file called `HelloWorld.py` with some initial content, as shown below.

 ```
 print("Hello World!")